-^{} Sometimes companies allow for single trigger vesting if the acquiring company does not assume the equity awards, but require double trigger vesting if the awards are assumed by the acquirer.
+\ Sometimes companies allow for single trigger vesting if the acquiring company does not assume the equity awards, but require double trigger vesting if the awards are assumed by the acquirer.
 For the purposes of this study, this treatment was included in the double trigger vesting category.

-The most common trigger found in equity plans is double trigger (64 percent), while only 32 percent of companies have at least some outstanding equity awards with a single trigger.
-Only 4 percent of companies explicitly provide the board with discretion to accelerate the vesting of outstanding equity awards.
+The most common trigger found in equity plans is double trigger (53 percent), while 45 percent of companies have at least some outstanding equity awards with a single trigger.
+Only 2 percent of companies explicitly provide the board with discretion to accelerate the vesting of outstanding equity awards.